Downtown: Relative geography

 The terms downtown and uptown can refer to cardinal directions, for example, in Manhattan, where downtown is also a relative geographical term.
 Anything south of where the speaker is currently standing, in most places, is said to be downtown.
 Anything north of the speaker is uptown.
 In the common New York City phrase "We're going to take the subway downtown", downtown refers to traveling in the geographic direction of south.
 A person standing on 121st Street and walking ten blocks south could also be said to have walked ten blocks downtown.
 The term uptown is used to refer to the cardinal direction north.
 Such concepts derive from Manhattan's elongated shape, running roughly north–south and nowhere more than 2 mi wide.
 As such, transportation on the island travels in the uptown/downtown directions.
 The other boroughs are wider, and "downtown" there refers to Lower Manhattan, Downtown Brooklyn, or some more local business district.
 Mercantile efforts to promote the South Bronx as "Downtown Bronx" have met with little success.

 In some North American cities, downtown is the formal name of the neighborhood in which the city's central business district is located.
 Most major North American cities are located on major bodies of water, like oceans, lakes, and rivers.
 As cities expanded, people built further away from the water and their historical cores, often uphill.
 Thus the central business district of a North American city, or the historical core of the city, is often located "down", in altitude, relative to the remainder of the city.
 Many cities use the Manhattan model and continue to use downtown, midtown, and uptown both as informal relative geographical terms and as formal names for distinct districts.
 However, the city of Philadelphia uses the designation Center City, not downtown, due to the business district's central location, as well as Philadelphia's age and circumstances; "Center City" corresponds to the City of Philadelphia prior to its amalgamation with Philadelphia County in 1854, leaving it without a unique name, unlike the former boroughs surrounding it; the center of the city is also where Philadelphia City Hall is located within the city's original plat.
-New Orleans uses the term Central Business District (or CBD) for their downtown due to the historical French Quarter district taking up what would usually be considered the city's historical downtown district, and another area of the city south of the CBD being referred to as "downtown".
+New Orleans uses the term Central Business District (or CBD) for its downtown due to the French Quarter and other historic neighborhoods downriver from the CBD being referred to as "downtown".